Constrained Attack-Resilient Estimation of Stochastic Cyber-Physical Systems: Illustrative Example

 The unknown attack signals are

 where $n = 1,2,\cdots, 5$.

 The constraints on the vehicle can be formulated by inequality constraints as in~\eqref{eq: const}:

-To reduce the effect of instantaneous noises, the cumulative sum algorithm (CUSUM) is adopted, which is widely used in attack detection research~\citep{page1954continuous,barnard1959control,lai1995sequential}.
-The $\chi^2$ test in Section~\ref{subsec: chi2 detector} is utilized in a cumulative form.
+To reduce the effect of instantaneous noises, the cumulative sum algorithm (CUSUM) is adopted~\cite{lai1995sequential}.
+The $\chi^2$ test is utilized in a cumulative form.
 The $\chi^2$ CUSUM detector is characterized by the detector state $S_k\in\mathbb{R}_{+}$:

 where $0<\phi<1$ is the pre-determined forgetting rate.
 At each time $k$, the CUSUM detector~\eqref{eq: detector state} is used to update the detector state $S_k$ and detect the attack.
 In particular, we conclude that the attack is presented if